Supportkeyboard_arrow_right

 R.O. stands for rated output and will be the sensor's capacity, the last calibrated applied load, or the electrical equivalent of those points.

-NL, or non-linearity, is how much the observed output under the load cell calibration curve deviates from a theoretical straight line, ranging from zero to the last calibrated loading point.
-The difference between these two points is displayed as a percentage of the final calibrated loaded amount, or rated output.
+NL, or non-linearity, is the maximum deviation of the observed output of the sensor calibration curve from a theoretical straight line, ranging from zero to the last calibrated loading point.
+The difference between these two points is displayed as a percentage of the final calibrated loaded amount or rated output.

 What does the zero mean on the table of the loading points?